cotes2020/jekyll-theme-chirpy/.github/ISSUE_TEMPLATE/question.md

 - [ ] My question is based on the latest code of `master` branch.

-# I don't understand what the ReadMe/Wiki says
+## I don't understand what the ReadMe/Wiki says
 <!--
 Point out the parts that are hard for you to understand.
 -->

-# I have other questions
+## I have other questions
 <!--
-Please describe your strange question.
+Please describe your question.
 -->